codersaur/SmartThings/README.md

  - This device handler is written specifically for the TKB Metering Switch (TZ88E-GEN5).
  - It supports live reporting of energy, power, current, voltage, and power factor,  as well as energy and cost statistics over multiple pre-defined periods.

-####Device Handler Installation Procedure
+### Device Handler Installation Procedure

 1. Within the SmartThings IDE, click on '*My Device Handlers*' at the top, then the '*+ Create New Device Handler*' button.
 2. Select the '*From Code*' tab and paste in the contents of the relevant groovy file.
 3. Click '*Create*', then '*Publish*' *(For Me)*.

 When you add new devices, SmartThings will automatically select the device handler with the closest-matching *fingerprint*.
-However, this process is not perfect and it often fails to select the custom device handler that you might want.
+However, this process is not perfect and it often fails to select the desired device handler.
 You may also have pre-existing devices that you want to have use the new device handler.
 In these cases, you need to change the device type of each device instance from the IDE:

 4. Within the SmartThings IDE, click on '*My Devices*' at the top to list all your devices.
 5. Click on the appropriate device to bring up its properties, then click the '*Edit*' button at the bottom.
 6. Change the '*Type*' using the drop-down box (custom devices will be near the bottom of the list).
 7. Hit the '*Update*' button at the bottom.
-8. In the SmartThings app on your phone, navigate to the device and edit its settings.
-Review each setting to ensure it has a suitable value, then hit '*Done*'.
+8. IMPORTANT: In the SmartThings app on your phone, navigate to the device (you should the GUI has updated to reflect the new tiles configuraiton).
+Press the gear icon to edit the device's settings and review each setting to ensure it has a suitable value, then press '*Done*'.
 (This will trigger the update() command and ensure the device instance is fully configured for use with the new device handler).

-##License
+## License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except